 About the Holiday

 Established in 2014 and sponsored by the U.S. Court Tennis Preservation Foundation with support from world-wide national tennis governing bodies and associations, today’s holiday aims at raising interest in the game of tennis.
-One goal of the day’s celebrations is to have simultaneous matches, tournaments, and exhibitions at tennis clubs, schools, universities around the world.
+One goal of the day’s celebrations is to have simultaneous matches, tournaments, and exhibitions at tennis clubs, schools, and universities around the world.
 Those who participate are encouraged to upload images to social media with the hashtag #itennisday.
 Why was June 20 chosen for this holiday?
 It commemorates the Tennis Court Oath of June 20, 1789, on which date nearly 600 people packed a tennis court near the Palace of Versailles during the French Revolution in a show of hope and solidarity.
 A painting of the event by Jacques-Louis David honors this pivotal protest.
 To celebrate, grab a racquet and head to a court near you.
-You’ll also want to gear up for the summer’s tennis tournament season.

 Serena: The Littlest Sister